JacobG03/socketio-game/README.md

 - custom image/gifs,
 - movement.

-I didn't use a database on purpose while building this, c reated interesting problems to solve
+I didn't use a database on purpose while building this, created interesting problems to solve.

 Will modify this into a shooter game using React in the future.